 The California Supreme Court has largely declined to review Commission decisions, whether review is sought by a petition for writ of review of a Commission decision or by a petition for review of a decision of the Court of Appeal.
-Only two written decisions, by the Supreme Court in a Commission writ of review matter have been issued in the last 21 years.
+Over the last twenty-five years, the Court has only issued two full opinions in response to a petition for writ of review of a Commission decision.
 (See Para.
-2 and 35, infra).
+5 and 38, infra).

 In reverse chronological order, the published decisions rendered in those cases are summarized (briefly) below.
 A table of cases and other authorities is provided at the end of the Summary.
 All statutory references are to the California Public Utilities Code unless otherwise indicated.